3 MILES WEST OF WHITE SHIELD, MCCLEAN COUNTY, NORTH DAKOTA

 - Paving with 4” of hot mix asphalt (9 mi.) or a 3.5” hot mix asphalt overlay (3 mi.).

 - A new roadway with 4” of asphalt pavement and 8” of blended base aggregate.

 Brosz Engineering “fast-tracked” the design, bidding, and construction administration.
-Using staff resources from multiple offices, Brosz quickly addressed survey and design requirements.
-During bidding, the team aggressively solicited bids from 5 local contractors which successfully brought the project in under budget.
+Using transportation team resources from multiple offices, Brosz quickly addressed survey and design requirements.
+During bidding, the team aggressively solicited bids from five local contractors which successfully brought the project in under budget.